IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 import 'core-js/es7/array';
 ```

-- When the grid has no `primaryKey` set and remote data scenarios are enabled (when paging, sorting, filtering, scrolling trigger requests to a remote server to retrieve the data to be displayed in the grid), a row will lose the following state after a data request completes:
+- When the grid has no `PrimaryKey` set and remote data scenarios are enabled (when paging, sorting, filtering, scrolling trigger requests to a remote server to retrieve the data to be displayed in the grid), a row will lose the following state after a data request completes:
     * Row Selection
     * Row Expand/collapse
     * Row Editing